rroethof/roethof.net/content/posts/2025/07/freebsd-vs-linux-comparison/index.md

 ### My Journey: Why I Still Run Both

 I’ve been in this game since Slackware 3.0, when getting X11 to work was a weekend project and “dependency hell” was just called “Tuesday.”
 I’ve distro-hopped through Red Hat, SuSE, Gentoo, and lived through the Debian Potato/Woody/Sarge era.
-For servers, I switched to FreeBSD 4 and never looked back—until work forced me onto Red Hat and CentOS.
+For servers, I switched to FreeBSD 4 and never looked back, until work forced me onto Red Hat and CentOS.
 If I get to choose?
 It’s Debian or FreeBSD, every time.

 These days, my laptop runs Arch (because I like pain and control), but my servers?
 Debian for the boring stuff, FreeBSD for anything that needs to be bulletproof or have a clean, understandable codebase.
 Both are open, both are powerful, and both are a hell of a lot better than anything proprietary.

 So, should you use FreeBSD or Linux?
 Here’s the only honest answer: it depends.
-But at least now you know what actually matters—and what’s just noise from the peanut gallery.
+But at least now you know what actually matters, and what’s just noise from the peanut gallery.